 Dear, dear England! why was I forced by a stern necessity to leave you?
 What heinous crime had I committed, that I, who adored you, should be torn from your sacred bosom, to pine out my joyless existence in a foreign clime?
-Oh, that I might be permitted to return and die upon your wave-encircled shores, and rest my weary head and heart beneath your daisy-covered sod at last!
+Oh, that I might be permitted to return and die upon your waveencircled shores, and rest my weary head and heart beneath your daisy-covered sod at last!
+Ah, these are vain outbursts of feeling-melancholy relapses of the spring home-sickness!
+Canada! thou art a noble, free, and rising country-the great fostering mother of the orphans of civili-The offspring of Britain, thou must be great, and I will and do love thee, land of my adoption, and of my children's birth; and, oh, dearer still to a mother's heart-land of their graves!

-Whilst talking over our coming separation with my sister C-, we observed Tom Wilson walking slowly up the path that led to the house.
+Whilst talking over our coming separation with my sister C--, we observed Tom Wilson walking slowly up the path that led to the house.
 He was dressed in a new shooting-jacket, with his gun lying carelessly across his shoulder, and an ugly pointer dog following at a little distance.

-"Well, Mrs. Moodie, I am off," said Tom, shaking hands with my sister instead of me.
+"Well, Mrs. Moodie, I am off," said Tom, shaking

+hands with my sister instead of me.
 "I suppose I shall see Moodie in London.
 What do you think of my dog?" patting him affectionately.

-"I think him an ugly beast," said C---.
+"I think him an ugly beast," said C--.
 "Do you mean to take him with you?"

 "An ugly beast!-Duchess a beast?
-Why she is a perfect beauty!-Beauty and the beast!
-Ha, ha, ha!
+Why, she is a perfect beauty!-Beauty and the beast!
+Ha, ha ha!
 I gave two guineas for her last night."
 (I thought of the old adage.)
 "Mrs. Moodie, your sister is no judge of a dog."